caprover/caprover-website/docs/backup-and-restore.md

 ### Multi Nodes

 What happens when you have a cluster?
-Backup and restoration process is pretty much the same as single node, except during the restoration, the first try exits after it detects that you're trying to restore a cluster.
+Backup and restoration process is pretty much the same as single node, except during the restoration, the first run exits after it detects that you're trying to restore a cluster.
 Your are ask to edit a file and add IP addresses of new nodes.

 For example, previously you had 2 nodes: